 - The Eraserhead posters on the studio wall in the video for "Limelight" and "Tom Sawyer".

 - Shout-Out to Shakespeare: "Limelight" refers to Shakespeare's "All the world's a stage" line.
 The band had already used this line as the title for one of their live albums as well.

 - Trilogy Creep: The "Fear" series started here with "Witch Hunt".
 It was written in Anachronic Order since part 3 of the trilogy was the first installment.

 - Uncommon Time: As expected with Rush, this is ubiquitous throughout the album.
 "Limelight" quite possibly has more time signature changes than any radio hit this side of Tool's "Schism", and "Tom Sawyer" is no slouch in this department either.
 "YYZ" famously opens in 5/4, though this is probably just because that's the way the Morse code of the title breaks down.

-- Visual Pun: Features up to three different puns: a group of men carrying paintings from a museum, as in moving the pictures, a group of women crying at the sight of the paintings, being moved by said pictures, and a person filming the whole thing, making a moving picture.
+- Visual Pun: Features up to three different puns: a group of men carrying paintings from a museum, as in moving pictures, a group of women crying at the sight of the paintings, which are moving pictures, and a film crew filming the whole thing, making moving pictures.